crantila/christoLY/README.md

     $ sudo chmod +x /usr/local/bin/christoLY

-Now you should be able to run "christLY" as a command from anywhere.
+Now you should be able to run "christoLY" as a command from anywhere.
 If you want to set christoLY as your MusicXML output program for music21:

     >>> from music21 import *